 Snack Food 20

-Since 2014, many of the biggest companies in the palm oil industry announced groundbreaking, globally responsible palm oil commitments and pledged to eliminate forest and peatland destruction and human and labor rights abuses from their supply chains.
+Many of the biggest companies in the palm oil industry have announced globally responsible palm oil commitments and have pledged to eliminate forest and peatland destruction and human and labor rights abuses from their supply chains.
+Now we must hold them to account.